jxlxx/homebase/docs/SETUP.md

 ```

 `deploy-all.sh` ensures the shared `proxy` network exists and then runs `docker compose up -d` for Traefik, Authelia, Home, Gitea, Matrix, HedgeDoc, and Excalidraw.
 Manage any stack individually with `docker compose -f services/<stack>/docker-compose.yml up -d`.

+**Private repository tips**

+- Use an SSH deploy key dedicated to this repo, store the private half securely, and extend `infra/cloud-init/apps-node.yaml` to drop it into `/root/.ssh` when rendering user data (avoid committing the key; reference it via environment variables when templating).
+- Alternatively, supply an HTTPS URL that embeds a Git provider access token (e.g., `https://<token>@github.com/org/homebase.git`) and rotate the token frequently.
+- `repo_branch` in Terragrunt controls which branch cloud-init checks out (`git fetch && git checkout <branch>`), so you can spin up preview environments from feature branches without rewriting the template.

 ## 5. Authentication management